yale-mgt-656-fall-2023/.github/profile/README.md

 ## Use of AI assistants, human assistants, and the honor code

-You should totally be using AI assistants such at GitHub Copilot (best for writing code) or ChatGPT.
+For homework,
-I ask that you not copy from other humans in "real-time".
+you should be using AI assistants such at GitHub Copilot (best for writing code) or ChatGPT/Claude/Llama/etc.
-You are welcome to use the advice of other humans through media such as StackOverflow or our [class discussion/qa](https://github.com/orgs/yale-mgt-656-fall-2024/discussions) and also to work on your homework with your colleagues.
+I ask that you not *copy* from other humans, but I hope you'll enlist the aid of other humans through media such as StackOverflow or our [class discussion/qa](https://github.com/orgs/yale-mgt-656-fall-2024/discussions) and your Yale colleagues.
 Given such parameters, what do I think would constitute a violation of the honor code?
 I can think of a few things: 1) blatant copying, particularly in serial; 2) wide spread dissemination  of answers